 - They have two wings.
 It is easier to count fly wings because they usually hold them at an angle when they are at rest.

 - Flies are ‘bristly’ – spiky is a good descriptor for their hair

 - Their antennae are short, looking a bit snout-like on their faces

 - They have big eyes that often almost meet at the top of their heads

 - Hover flies, as the one pictured above, remind me of modern drones: they zip around over the area, hovering, but seem not to land.
 But when captured in a photograph, it’s easier to see some physical characteristics that help to separate them from their “bee-ish” first impressions.

 - Tachinid fly species are numerous, and they come in different sizes and descriptions.
 However, the bristly bodies and wings held in a V-formation can be seen with only a casual look.
 Then, knowing they don’t sting, one can relax and get more views when the short antennae and big eyes help add to the “fly” identification.

-I consulted a great number of websites in studying about bee and fly identification. https://urbanipm.montana.edu/resources/mt-bee-id.html is a good resource for infomation about bees that we see here in the West Valley.
-You might also check out these articles on our website that catalog some of the bee species we encounter around here:
+I consulted a great number of websites in studying about bee and fly identification. https://urbanipm.montana.edu/resources/mt-bee-id.html is a good resource for information about bees that we see here in the West Valley.
+You might also consult the articles on our website that catalog some of the bee species we encounter around here: